bctnry/Escape/README.md

 # Escape
 Yet Another Blogging Software.

-**Please note that Escape is now deprecated**.
-A new re-designed version of Escape is currently in progress.

 ### Requirements
 It's originally developed in an environment with PHP7&MariaDB.
 PHP5/Oracle MYSQL is not tested but should be OK.